 What grantees need most — a partner

+For better or worse; for richer, for poorer; through sickness and health.
 You may not associate this vow with your typical funder — unless you’ve had the good fortune to partner with New Jersey Health Initiatives (NJHI).

 Among the many things that make NJHI unique is the value it places on shifting power to communities, making longer-term commitments so that grantees have the time needed to achieve community transformation, and forming authentic relationships with grantees and partners.

 NJHI was established in 1987 as a national program of the Robert Wood Johnson Foundation (RWJF).
 In New Jersey, RWJF’s home state, NJHI plays a leading role in advancing the foundation’s efforts to build healthier communities through grantmaking and investments.
 Since its inception, NJHI has supported more than forty statewide funding initiatives encompassing over five hundred grantees across all twenty-one counties in the state, making grants in support of youth-led initiatives, health and well-being, mental health, and community-based capacity development.

 Recognizing that the communities it supports are best positioned to create the most impact and sustainable change, the organization strives to be flexible, nimble, and innovative.
 “We allow community partners to determine the best use of grant funds based on their specific community needs,” says NJHI director Bob Atkins.
 “We have focused our grantmaking on engaging more voices and stakeholders in the communities in which we work, and to have them inform our thinking and approaches to making their communities healthier and more equitable.”